SCullman/BC-Expand/readme.md

 </EntityType>
 ```

-The cardinality still does not fit, there can only be one company contact linked to a contact.
+The cardinality does not fit anymore; as there can only be one company contact linked to a contact.
+But in fact, that is comparable to me with the OData web services.

 But now I can query for `contacts('KT200038')?$expand=companyContacts($expand=contact)`:
 ```json